Skip to main content

 Water quality, depth, fish species, and recreation comparison.

-Mazaska Lake has a higher water quality grade (D, Poor) than Wells Lake (F, Very Poor).
+Mazaska Lake and Wells Lake both received the same overall water quality grade of F (Very Poor).
 Both are in Rice County, Minnesota.

 Mazaska Lake